mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 ### ServiceFilterAttribute

 A `ServiceFilter` retrieves an instance of the filter from DI.
-First you have to add the filter to the container in `ConfigureServices`:
+You add the filter to the container in `ConfigureServices`, and reference it in a `ServiceFilter` attribute

 [!code-csharp[Main](./filters/sample/src/FiltersSample/Startup.cs?name=snippet_ConfigureServices&highlight=10)]

-Then you can reference it in a `ServiceFilter` attribute

 [!code-csharp[Main](../../mvc/controllers/filters/sample/src/FiltersSample/Controllers/HomeController.cs?name=snippet_ServiceFilter&highlight=1)]

-If you try to use `ServiceFilter` without registering the filter type, the framework throws an exception:
+Using `ServiceFilter` without registering the filter type results in an exception:

 ```
 System.InvalidOperationException: No service for type